Palakurthy-Bharadwaj/TSRTC-BUS-TRACKING/README.md

 nodemon - was used for running the backend

 Dependencies required for the project are:
-  1- Vite
+  - Vite
-  2- React-map-gl
+  - React-map-gl
-  3- react router
+  - React router
-  4- reactjs popup
+  - Reactjs popup
-  5- Axios
+  - Axios
-  6- Mongoose
+  - Mongoose
-  7- express js
+  - Express js
-  8- cors
+  - cors
-  9- nodemon
+  - nodemon